-In the past, my wife and I have often hosted Oscar parties, but this year, like the last several, we have chosen to keep it simple so we can enjoy the event on our own.
-That doesn't mean we aren't shouting at the television or cheering our own selections from this year's ballot.
-Still, party or not, it's a lot more fun with a good cocktail, so imagine my delight when I spotted the Jeremy Renner cocktail in the Times this morning.
-I just had to try it.
+In the past, we have often hosted Oscar parties, but this year, like the last several, we have chosen to keep it simple so we can enjoy the event on our own.
+That doesn’t mean we aren’t shouting at the television or cheering our own selections from this year’s ballot.
+Still, party or not, it’s a lot more fun with a good cocktail, so imagine my delight when we spotted the Jeremy Renner cocktail in the Times this morning.
+We just had to try it.

 Jeremy Renner by Leo Robitschek, Eleven Madison Park